 i Shareholder rights and powers

 Non-financial rights include protection and participation rights.
 The main aspect of shareholders' protection rights is the relative requirement of the equal treatment of shareholders.
 In principle, one share means one vote, and every shareholder has at least one vote.
 Swiss law does not grant any special rights (super-voting or special dividend rights) to long-term shareholders.
-A company may issue different share classes and allocate different voting power to such shares.
+A company may issue different share classes and allocate different voting powers to those shares.
 This special voting power does not apply to a number of resolutions, such as the election of the auditors or a special audit.
-Certain resolutions of the shareholders' meeting require a higher quorum than the regular majority vote (e.g., change of corporate purpose, limitation or exclusion of subscription rights, limitation of transferability of shares).
+Certain resolutions of the shareholders' meeting require a higher quorum than the regular majority vote (e.g., a change of corporate purpose, limitation or exclusion of subscription rights, or limitation of transferability of shares).
 Another protective right is the subscription right of existing shareholders in the event of a capital increase.
 The subscription right may be limited or excluded for important reasons by a qualified shareholders' resolution.
-The action for liability, and the right to challenge shareholder resolutions that violate the law or the articles of incorporation or to claim their annulment, are further mechanisms to protect shareholders' rights.
+The action for liability, and the right to challenge shareholder resolutions that violate the law or the articles of incorporation, or to claim their annulment, are further mechanisms to protect shareholders' rights.

-The convocation to a general meeting of shareholders (including agenda items and proposals of the board of directors) must be made public at least 20 calendar days prior to the shareholders' meeting.
-At the shareholders' meeting, any shareholder has the right to express his or her view on any agenda item.
+The convocation to a general meeting of shareholders (including agenda items and proposals of the board of directors) must be made public at least 20 calendar days prior to the meeting.
+At the meeting, any shareholder has the right to express his or her view on any agenda item.

-ii Shareholders' duties and responsibilities
+ii Shareholder duties and responsibilities

-Under Swiss corporate law, shareholders of a company traditionally only have the duty to pay the issue price of the subscribed shares.
+Under Swiss corporate law, shareholders of a company traditionally have only the duty to pay the issue price of the subscribed shares.
 It is the general prevailing view that shareholders of a company do not have a duty of loyalty in relation to the company, and that they are not liable for the company's obligations.
 In listed companies, shareholders must disclose their participation when crossing the thresholds of 3, 5, 10, 15, 20, 25, 33.33, 50 or 66.66 per cent of the voting rights (see Section III).

-iii Shareholder activism
+iii Shareholder activism and proxy advisers

 iv Takeover defences

-The Swiss takeover rules prevent the board of directors and management of the target company from taking frustrating actions without shareholders' approval after a tender offer has been formally announced.
-Frustrating actions are defined as those that significantly alter the assets or liabilities of the target company (e.g., the sale or acquisition of any target company's assets at a value or price representing more than 10 per cent of the total consolidated balance sheet or contributing more than 10 per cent to the profitability of the target company; the conclusion of contracts with members of the board of directors or senior management providing for unusually high severance payments).
-The target board is also prohibited from acquiring or disposing of treasury shares or respective derivatives, and from issuing any conversion or option rights, unless such transactions are made in the context of pre-existing employee share programmes or obligations under pre-existing instruments (such as pre-existing convertible bonds).
+The Swiss takeover rules prevent a board of directors and management of a target company from taking frustrating actions without shareholders' approval after a tender offer has been formally announced.
+'Frustrating actions' are defined as those that significantly alter the assets or liabilities of the target company (e.g., the sale or acquisition of any target company's assets at a value or price representing more than 10 per cent of the total consolidated balance sheet or contributing more than 10 per cent to the profitability of the target company; the conclusion of contracts with members of the board of directors or senior management providing for unusually high severance payments).
+The target board is also prohibited from acquiring or disposing of treasury shares or respective derivatives, and from issuing any conversion or option rights, unless those transactions are made in the context of pre-existing employee share programmes or obligations under pre-existing instruments (such as pre-existing convertible bonds).
 In addition, the Swiss Takeover Board has the authority to object to defensive measures that manifestly violate company law.

-However, the board may still take other steps to counter an unsolicited informal approach or formal offer, including seeking a white knight, running a PR campaign or bringing legal action against the bidder, especially on the basis that the bidder has not complied with its disclosure obligations, or if the terms of its offer are not in line with the takeover rules.
+However, the board may still take other steps to counter an unsolicited informal approach or formal offer, including seeking a white knight, running a public relations campaign or bringing legal action against the bidder, especially on the basis that the bidder has not complied with its disclosure obligations, or if the terms of its offer are not in line with the takeover rules.
 The board could also call an extraordinary shareholders' meeting and propose more effective defence measures, such as the sale of a material part of the business or the issuance of new shares.
 Apart from specific defence measures in response to a specific bid, the articles of a number of listed Swiss companies contain preventive clauses, particularly transfer and voting rights restrictions, which an offeror will normally seek to have removed from the articles as a condition to closing.
-Under such circumstances, the board is generally perceived to have more leverage in discussions with a bidder, especially in relation to the financial terms of a proposed offer.
-Since the OaEC came into effect, listed companies are no longer permitted to have staggered boards, as board members may only be elected for one year.
+Under these circumstances, the board is generally perceived to have more leverage in discussions with a bidder, especially in relation to the financial terms of a proposed offer.
+Since the OaEC came into effect, listed companies are no longer permitted to have staggered boards, as board members may be elected only for one year.

 v Contact with shareholders